Neil Chethik, editor for the Open to Hope Foundation, posted a question to his contributing writers last week:

 Update: October 26, 2010 – three weeks after this post originally went live I learned my other friend Jim Sims died by suicide.
 Jim Sims inspired me to create this site.
 This year Team Giggle On walks in memory of Jim Thompson and Jim Sims.
 If you live in the Wilmington, Delaware area, please join us this Sunday.
 If you cannot make it and would like to make a donation to our team, we welcome your contribution.

-Depression and Addiction are Treatable!
+Depression and Addition are Treatable!
 Please seek help for yourself or your loved one if they suffer from these diseases.
 God Bless.